PrajwalMReddy/Pulsar/src/codepulsar/README.md

 This is the directory that holds the core code required for the Pulsar compiler and virtual machine.

 ## pulsar
 This holds all the source code directly involved in the compiler pipeline.
+This includes the main function (located in Pulsar.cpp).

 ## lang
 This holds code that isn't directly a part of the compilation pipeline but is nevertheless very important for the compiler.